King Edward VI Grammar School, Chelmsford

-King Edward VI Grammar School, or KEGS, is a British grammar school with academy status located in the city of Chelmsford, Essex, England.
-It takes pupils between the ages of 11 and 18, ie. school years 7 to 13.
+King Edward VI Grammar School, or KEGS, is an English grammar school with academy status located in the city of Chelmsford, Essex.
+It takes pupils between the ages of 11 and 18 (school years 7 to 13).
 For years 7 to 11 the school is boys-only, whereas it is mixed in the sixth form (years 12 and 13).
-The headteacher is Tom Carter, who was appointed in the autumn of 2014.
+The current headteacher is Natalie Wilson, who assumed her position at the start of the 2025–26 academic year, having previously worked as a Vice Principal at the North London Collegiate School Jeju.
+It was ranked 9th out of all schools in England by the Sunday Times (2025 rankings), and is the 2025 East Anglia State Secondary School of the Year.